lenaarmstrong/lenaarmstrong.github.io/index.md

 - Advisor: [Prof. Danaë Metaxa](https://metaxa.net/) (_HCI Lab, University of Pennsylvania_)

-- **Fairness in Automated Hiring:** investigating opacity in automated hiring, how to conduct bias audits of automated hiring systems, and relationships between strategies people use to circumvent automated systems and perceptions of algorithmic fairness
+- **Fairness in Automated Hiring Algorithms:** investigating opacity in automated hiring, how to conduct bias audits of automated hiring systems, and relationships between strategies people use to circumvent automated systems and perceptions of algorithmic fairness
 <br>
 <br>